 12. Who leads the Great Commission Churches association?

 Our heart attitude in Great Commission Churches is to promote Jesus Christ as our leader.
 Jesus said, “Do not be called leaders; for One is your Leader, that is Christ.
 But the greatest among you shall be your servant” (Matthew 23:10,11).
 Therefore, we give glory to Jesus Christ, not a man or a group of men, for all the good that has been done in this movement of churches.

 Recognizing Jesus Christ as the Leader, there are hundreds of men who play a servant leader role within Great Commission Churches.
 Pastors in local churches provide leadership locally.
-Many of these men also serve other churches in their region as regional directors.
-These regional leaders make up around 25 members of the GCC National Leadership Council.
-As for the GCC national organization, the Executive Committee is John Hopler (Director), Rick Whitney (Assistant Director) and Dave Bovenmyer (Secretary.)
-The other board members are Doug Brown, Matt Gordon, Brent Knox, John Meyer and Tom Short (GCC board).
+Many of these men also serve other churches in their geographical region.
+As for the GCC national organization, the Executive Committee is John Hopler (Administrative Director), Rick Whitney and Dave Bovenmyer.
+The other board members are Doug Brown, Matt Gordon, Brent Knox, Chris Martin, Robbie McAlister and Tom Short (GCC board).